A three-node cluster with Apache Kafka

-The three cloud servers created are on the same subnet as the temporary cloud server.
+The three created cloud servers are in the same subnet as the temporary cloud server.

-To configure Apache Kafka, when creating the server, specify user data — custom configuration settings that are used to connect to the OpenStack API.
+To configure Apache Kafka, you must specify user data during creation — custom configuration parameters used for connecting to the OpenStack API.

 1. Create a service user